MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 # ----Inheritance Property----

-A child class can inherit all the methods and properties from another class.
+A child class can inherit all the methods and properties from another class known as a parent class.

 ## Example: